sarahdurks/readme-generator/README.md

 ### README.md Generator 🤓

-Use Node.js to build a program that creates an HTML portfolio page.
-It will use the command line to capture user input and place it in a JavaScript function that provides the finished HTML page as output.
+Use Node.js to build a program that shows a user a series of questions and creates a professional README.md output.

 #### Built With 🧰

 - [x] HTML
 - [x] Inquirer.js
+- [x] Axios
-- [x] Axios + Util
+- [x] Util

 ### Installation & Usage